Rhynchocephale/ets-resources-plus-custom/README.md

     $ ./setup-tebase ../../ctl-scripts-release.csv

+The OGC test suites currently included in this package are listed in the [CSV file](src/main/config/ctl-scripts-release.csv).

 Note that when building the [teamengine-web application](https://github.com/opengeospatial/teamengine), if the 'ogc.cite' profile is active then all test suite dependencies from ets-resources are